Are you tired of buying store-bought milk kefir? This step-by-step tutorial will walk you through How to Make Milk Kefir at home!

 Similar to a vinegar mother, or a kombucha scoby, kefir grains are alive.
 They’re the organisms that keep the milk safe at room temperature, and that turn your milk into a fermented drink.

 Kefir grains look a little bit like cauliflower, and when you hold them they feel like gummies.

-Where can you get kefir grains?
 If you have a kefir-making friend, check with them first.
-Kefir grains multiply quickly, and they’ll likely have extra!
-Otherwise, you can check local health food stores, or buy them online.
+The grains multiply quickly, and they’ll likely have extra!

 Kefir grains can turn coconut milk into kefir, but the grains will probably stop growing or multiplying once you put them into non-dairy milk.